-- (DSG) that are allocated to local authorities and will sit alongside the early years national funding formula which was introduced in 2017 to 2018. - 3.3 Local authority level allocations for 2018 to 2019 for the schools, central school services and high needs blocks will be published in September.
-Final allocations will follow as usual in December, on the basis of pupil numbers recorded in the October census.
-Local authorities will use this guide to begin their formula modelling and budget planning over the summer, ready for consultation with schools in the autumn. - 3.4 The government has confirmed that there will be an additional £1.3 billion for schools and high needs across 2018 to 2019 and 2019 to 2020, in addition to the schools budget set at the Spending Review 2015.
+- 3.3 These allocations are a comparison to Solihull's 2017-18 baseline data, final allocations will follow as usual in December, on the basis of pupil numbers recorded in the October 2017 census.
+Local authorities will use the published information to begin their formula modelling to undertake consultations with schools later this term. - 3.4 The government has confirmed that there will be an additional £1.3 billion for schools and high needs across 2018 to 2019 and 2019 to 2020, in addition to the schools budget set at the Spending Review 2015.
 This will mean that, in 2018 to 2019, all local authorities will receive some increase over the amount they plan to spend on schools and high needs through the DSG in 2017 to 2018.
-These increases will be reflected in the allocations published in September. - 3.5 Alongside this guide, the DfE published a summary of local authorities' 2017 to 2018 baselines for the schools, high needs and central school services blocks of the DSG.
+These increases will be reflected in the allocations published in September. - 3.5 Alongside this operational guide, the DfE published a summary of local authorities' 2017 to 2018 baselines for the schools, high needs and central school services blocks of the DSG.
 This table also includes minimum funding amounts for the schools block (per pupil) and high needs block (overall) for 2018 to 2019, ahead of the publication of a full data set in September reflecting the final national funding formulae. - 3.6 While it remains the government's intention that a school's budget should be set on the basis of a single national formula, in 2018 to 2019 and 2019 to 2020, local authorities will continue to determine final funding allocations for schools through a local formula.
 In 2018 to 2019 and 2019 to 2020, the national funding formula will set notional allocations for each school, which will be aggregated and used to calculate the total schools block received by each local authority. - 3.7 The operational guide constitutes the "rules of the game" for 2018-19, with the financial implications of the national funding formula, the impact of the +£1.3b and other protections to be revealed in September.